Hodge correlators: Introduction

 We suggested in Section 8 of \cite{G7} the following picture relating Feynman integrals and mixed motives.
 If correlators of a Feynman integral are periods, they should be upgraded to motivic correlators, which lie in the motivic Lie coalgebra, and whose periods are the Feynman correlators.
-Moreover, the obtained motivic correlators should be closed under the coproduct in the motivic Lie coalgebra (otherwise the original set of Feynman correlators was not complete).
-Finally, according to the correspondence principle in loc. cit. the coproduct of the motivic correlators should be calculated as follows.
+The obtained motivic correlators should be closed under the coproduct in the motivic Lie coalgebra - otherwise the original set of Feynman correlators was not complete.
+Finally, the coproduct of the motivic correlators should be calculated as follows.
 There should be a combinatorially defined Lie coalgebra -- the renormalization Lie coalgebra -- and the motivic correlators should provide a homomorphism \be \la{RenMot} \mbox{the renormalization Lie coalgebra} \lra \mbox{the motivic Lie coalgebra.} \ee

-This paper gives an example of realization of this program, including the correspondence principle.
+This paper gives an example of realization of this program.
 Indeed, the Hodge correlators are the tree level correlators of the Feynman integral from Section \ref{1.4}.
 We upgrade them to motivic correlators.
 They span a Lie coalgebra, which is nothing else but the Galois Lie coalgebra ${\cal G}(X-S, v_0)$.
 The Lie coalgebra ${\cal C}{{\cal L}ie}_{X,S^*}^{\vee}$ plays the role of the renormalization Lie coalgebra: There is a canonical Lie coalgebra homomorphism ${\cal C}{{\cal L}ie}_{X,S^*}^{\vee} \to {\cal G}(X-S, v_0)$ describing the coproduct of motivic correlators, which we think of as the homomorphism (\ref{RenMot}).